erjank/teaching/extras.md

 A great example of PCK is Gelman and Nolan's *Teaching Statistics: A Bag of Tricks* [[Gelman2002](biblio.md#gelman-stats)], which is full of PCK for teaching introductory statistics.
-The [CS Teaching Tips][cs-teaching-tips] site is gathering similar ideas for computing.
+The CS Teaching Tips site [[Tips2017](biblio.md#cs-teaching-tips)] is gathering similar ideas for computing.

 ## Myths